x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 > An Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or Exchange 2013 on-premises public folders.
 See the Knowledge Base article [Exchange Online users can't access legacy on-premises public folders](https://go.microsoft.com/fwlink/p/?LinkId=699451) for a solution.

 ## How do I know this worked?
-<a name="Access"> </a>

-1. Log on to Outlook for a user who is in Exchange Online, and then run the following public folder tests:
+Log on to Outlook for a user who is in Exchange Online, and then run the following public folder tests:

 - View the hierarchy.

 - Check permissions.

 - Create and delete public folders.

 - Post content to and delete content from a public folder.